Walter Runciman, 1st Viscount Runciman of Doxford: Family

 Lord Runciman of Doxford married Hilda, daughter of James Cochran Stevenson, in 1898.
 They had two sons and three daughters.
 Their daughter Margaret Fairweather (married Douglas Fairweather who established the Air Movements Flight in 1942, later joined by Margaret) was the first woman to fly a Spitfire and was one of the original eight female pilots selected by Pauline Gower to join the Air Transport Auxiliary.
 Margaret was killed in 1944 whilst landing a Proctor.
 Their second son, the Honourable Sir Steven Runciman, was a historian.
-Lord Runciman of Doxford died in November 1949, aged 78, and was succeeded in the viscountcy by his eldest son, Leslie.
+Lord Runciman of Doxford died in November 1949, aged 78, and was succeeded in the viscountcy by his elder son, Leslie.
 Lady Runciman died in 1956, aged 87.